 While glass noodles seem lighter than other types of pasta, they have about the same amount of carbs as regular spaghetti and more than whole-wheat spaghetti.
 You get 36 percent of your daily carbs from one serving of glass noodles.
 They are considered a complex carbohydrate, which is a better source of fuel for your body than simple carbs like sugar.

 Glass noodles are sugar and fat-free, and a low-blood sugar carbohydrate, which means it is a safer carb to eat if you are diabetic or must watch your blood sugar levels.

 There is a trace amount of protein and a small amount of iron, niacin, and selenium in one serving of glass noodles.

 Where To Buy Them

 You can buy the noodles in any Asian specialty store.
 Glass noodles are a popular cuisine component in China, India, Japan, Indonesia, Korea, Thailand, the Philippines, Vietnam, and Malaysia, among other cultures.
-If you do not have an Asian market near you, you can find the noodles easily online by its various names like Thai glass noodles, bean thread noodles, Chinese vermicelli, or crystal noodles.
+If you do not have an Asian market near you, you can find the noodles easily online.

 You can toss the noodles in a soup or as an accompaniment to main dishes.
 Consider adding the noodles to whatever soup broth you have for a quick dish.
 Or, you can try these recipes: